 Everyone has a favourite Christmas movie, one that makes you go misty-eyed.

-May - Junebe it's the black and white charm of 'Miracle on 34th Street' or a modern one like 'Santa Claus the Movie'.
-Here are some of my all-time favourites; some are classic movies, some are new stories, and all of them suitable for the whole family.
+Maybe it's the black and white charm of 'Miracle on 34th Street' or a modern one like 'Santa Claus the Movie'.
+Here are some of my families all-time favourites; some are classic movies, some are new stories, and all of them suitable for the whole family.

-This is my list of absolute must-see Christmas movies, the ones I love to watch every year and which always get me into the festive spirit!
+This is my list of absolute must-see Christmas movies, the ones my family love to watch every year and which always get us all into the festive spirit!

 So grab a cup of hot chocolate and a mince pie and settle down for the perfect Christmas family movie night.
 Is your favourite here?